ninjaneers-team/uropa/docs/README.md

 ## Getting help

-One of the design goals of urOpa is deliver a good developer experience to you.
+One of the design goals of uropa is deliver a good developer experience to you.
 And part of it is getting the required help when you need it.
 To seek help, use the following resources:
 - `--help` flag gives you the necessary help in the terminal itself and should